-At the outset of the case we aggressively pursued discovery and found well qualified experts to testify that the physician’s deviations were merely procedural and not criminal.
+At the outset of the case, we aggressively pursued discovery and found well-qualified experts to testify that the physician’s deviations were merely procedural and not criminal.
 We retained a well-respected pain management expert and a former DEA supervisory special agent to analyze the patient charts and the investigation file for proof of compliance.
-With our knowledge of pain management and the prescription of opioids, we were well suited to begin defending the physician’s medical justification for the prescribing of narcotic pain pills.
+With our knowledge of pain management and the prescription of opioids, we were well-suited to begin defending the physician’s medical justification for the prescribing of narcotic pain pills.
 We reviewed every patient interaction with our experts and were able to obtain solid evidence that the physician had a medical justification for each and every prescription.
-We obtained a very detailed expert report from our pain management expert that proved conclusively there was a medical justification for the prescriptions alleged in the drug trafficking charges.
+We obtained a detailed report from our pain management expert that proved conclusively there was a medical justification for the prescriptions alleged in the drug trafficking charges.

 The doctor returned to work the following week.

 White Collar and Government Investigations

 This information is a sample of our past results.
 Prospective clients may not obtain the same or similar results.
 Every case is different and each case must be evaluated and handled on its own merits.
 The circumstances of your case may differ from the results provided.
 The information provided has not been reviewed or approved by the State Bar.